-Introduction to Judaism Classes • Tuesdays (Aug. – May)
+Introduction to Judaism Classes • Sundays (Aug. – May)

-Beginning Hebrew, which emphasizes learning to read and write Hebrew, meets from 7:00 to 8:00 pm.
-Introduction to Judaism, including a study of the Jewish calendar and Jewish holidays, is offered from 8:10 to 9:30 pm.
+Beginning Hebrew emphasizes learning to read and write Hebrew.
+Introduction to Judaism, including "Lifecycles," is a study of the Jewish calendar and Jewish holidays.
 The reasons "why" we observe the festivals and fast days and basic information on "how" to celebrate are discussed.
-One may take only the first hour (Beginning Hebrew) if so desired.
-Anyone interested may attend either one or both classes.
-For more information, contact Rabbi Ben Herman.
+One may take only the "Lifecycles" segment if so desired, or a package of both classes.
+Classes are open to all.
+For more information, pricing and to register, contact Rabbi Robert Eisen.

 Kollels (classes) on a variety of interesting topics and Jewish history seminars are held several times a year and usually take place over the course of several weeks.
 Some are offered for a nominal fee, others are free; all are open to the entire community.

 Wednesdays, Sept.
 7, 14 & 21, 2016 "High Holy Days"